-We caught up with BA (Hons) Education and Personal Development student Jason Gray to learn more about how his Teaching career and degree is reinstating a sense of purpose in his life.
+We caught up with BA (Hons) Education and Professional Development student Jason Gray to learn more about how his Teaching career and degree is reinstating a sense of purpose in his life.

 Why did you decide to go into teaching?

 After serving in the British Army for over 20 years, I struggled to settle into a “normal“ way of life and employment, as I no longer felt I had a purpose.
 Entering the world of teaching has given me that opportunity to pass on my experiences and knowledge to students, and make a difference in their lives, which has given me that sense of purpose again.

 What do you love most about teaching?

 The part of teaching I love the most is getting to know my students, as well as helping throughout the year to achieve the grades they need in order to progress further in education or employment.
 I like to use my own life experiences and knowledge to inspire students to do well for their own future.

 What are your ambitions and how is this course helping you get there?

 I have been in teaching for approximately seven years now and although I feel I have a positive influence on my students, I think I could be even more of an influence if I had more chance to voice my ideas.
 To do this, I am keen to progress in to a managerial role within an FE college, either in maths, Uniformed Public Services, Engineering or Quality.